eggmatters/backbone-conjoin/README.md

 When new is called to create an instance of an extended class with the required properties set (joins array, urlRoot, base model), We basically parse the joins array and create a set of empty Backbone collections.
 We also set some flags based on some of the synchronization properties which allows conjoin to know when to get things.

 If syncrhonizeWithParent is true, we fetch the parent collection.
 If not, we fetch all of them.
 Each fetch is given a promise callback, and when complete, we set a flag on the collection indicating its status.
 When all collections are complete (all flags are set) we place them in a deferral queue to begin processing.
+Each collection is fetched asynchronously.

 The deferral queue is a lightweight processing queue that can defer processing a collection if it's not ready yet.